 10:00 — 18:00 Build up (exhibitors only)

-Cross-platform development: optimization and automation (based on Batman: The Telltale Series)
+Optimization and automation in cross platform development (based on Batman: The Enemy Within)

 Zacariah Litton, VP of Engineering, Telltale Games